 Snapping Hip

 Snapping hip is a condition often seen in dancers which results in a snapping noise and feeling around the hip joint.
+A sports injury therapist can recommend the best treatments and exercises to do to help you recover from the injury.

-What is Snapping Hip?
+What is a Snapping hip?

-Snapping hip is a condition often seen in dancers which results in a snapping noise and feeling around the hip joint.
+It is a condition often seen in dancers which results in a snapping noise and feeling around the hip joint.
 This can either be external (lateral) or internal.

 Treatment